– this page as pdf –

 Conventions

-The key to a smooth and efficient user interface are conventions.
-Once the user learned the basic set of operations like, selections, interrogations, zooming and alteration, she/he can perform these operation within any plot.
+he key to a smooth and efficient user interface is a set of conventions.
+Once the user has learned the basic operations like selection, querying, zooming and reformatting, she can perform them in any plot.

-In an interactive graphical system, possible interactions can be performed by mouse and keyboard.
+In an interactive graphical system, possible interactions can be carried out with mouse and keyboard.
 Since JAVA programs are not bound to a specific platform, Mondrian tries to only makes use of features, which can be found on all platforms.
-There are some restrictions like one-button-mouse for most MAC-users (Steve give us the right button!!).
-The most commonly found modifier keys are SHIFT, CONTROL, ALTERNATE and META.
-CONTROL is blocked as the popup-trigger on the Macintosh, META abused under Windows and ALT blocked by many window-managers under Linux.
+There are some restrictions like the one-button-mouse for most MAC-users (Steve give us the right button!!).
+The most commonly found modifier keys are SHIFT, CONTROL, ALT and META.
+CONTROL is blocked as the popup-trigger on the Macintosh, META misused under Windows and ALT blocked by many window-managers under Linux.

 The interactions in Mondrian are assigned as follows: